-- Federal employees who work in Washington do not contribute to the program. - Employees of tribal businesses only contribute if the tribe has chosen to opt in. - People who are self-employed can choose to opt in and earn benefits.
+- Federal employees who work in Washington do not contribute to the program. - Employees of tribal businesses only contribute if the tribe has chosen to opt in. - People who have received an approved exemption from the Employment Security Department - People who are self-employed can choose to opt in and earn benefits.

 Whether you contribute to WA Cares depends on whether your work is localized in Washington state.
-WA Cares uses the same localization definitions as the state's Paid

-Family and Medical Leave program (found in RCW 50A.05.010).
+WA Cares uses the same localization definitions as the state's Paid Family and Medical Leave program (found in RCW 50A.05.010).
 If you are included in Paid Leave, you will also be included in WA Cares unless you have an approved exemption.